 - job description and person specification containing the school's commitment to safeguarding; - information about the school; - the school's safeguarding policy; - the selection procedure for the post; - an application form which will include a safeguarding statement similar to: "The school is committed to safeguarding children and young people.
 Full employment checks will be undertaken.
+The law requires this position to have an enhanced criminal background check, to protect children and vulnerable adults.
 The position is exempt from the Rehabilitation of Offenders Act of 1974 so, if you are shortlisted for interview, you will be asked to declare details of any criminal record, even convictions that are 'spent' according to the Act.
 If your application is taken further, this information will then be checked against Disclosure and Barring Service (DBS) files.
-You will be provided with full information at each stage." - All prospective applicants must complete, in full, an application form. - A safer recruitment interview checklist outlining documents needed for interview.
+You will be provided with full information at each stage." - All prospective applicants must complete, in full, an application form.